tardate/LittleArduinoProjects/Equipment/ANG860B/README.md

 * appears to be very accurate
 * I don't like having the off switch on the measurement selection dial:
     * clunking it around every time to turn on the device is not very efficient, and I worry the switch selector will be the first thing to fail
-    * I'd prefer a separate on/off switch, allowing the measurement selector to be left in the same position most of the time
+    * I'd prefer a separate on/off switch, allowing the measurement selector to be left in the same position most of the time.
+I know, the intention of this design is probably to prevent damage when firing the device up in an inappropriate mode!

 ## Specifications